-- Extra-curricular opportunities for Pupil Premium students to enable them to participate in all aspects of their education, including, educational visits, celebratory events, school uniform, peripatetic lessons and residential trip.
+- Extra-curricular opportunities for Pupil Premium students to enable them to participate in all aspects of their education, including, educational visits, celebratory events, school uniform, peripatetic lessons and residential trips.

 This details the impact that our Pupil Premium activity had on pupils in the 2021 to 2022 academic year: